SS-Ltd/.github/profile/README.md

-# Creddit: A Reddit Clone
+# cReddit: A Reddit Clone

 ## Introduction

-Welcome to Creddit, a fully functional Reddit clone developed by our dedicated team of developers at SS-LTD. This project aimed to replicate the core functionalities of Reddit, including user authentication, posting, commenting, voting, and subreddits.
+Welcome to cReddit, a fully functional Reddit clone developed by our dedicated team of developers at SS-LTD. This project aimed to replicate the core functionalities of Reddit, including user authentication, posting, commenting, voting, and subreddits.
 Our goal was to create a seamless user experience with a modern and intuitive design, ensuring accessibility across multiple platforms.

 ## Project Links